JockLawrie/AccessControl.jl/docs/Authentication.md

 ### Notes
 1. The password reset functionality can be omitted by setting `pwdreset_config = nothing`, or by calling `AccessControl.configure(acdata, login_config, logout_config)`.
-2. The authentication check could be moved out of the `members_only` handler.
+2. The authentication check could be moved out of the `members_only!` handler.
 In this example it makes little difference, but this approach will suit some apps and not others.
 3. The `notfound!` handler is included in `AccessControl`.